What is sugar?

 The Nutrition Facts Label says 40 grams of sugar per serving.
 What does that really mean?

-The information listed on the Nutrition Facts label can be confusing.
-When reading the information for sugar in each serving, keep these 2 nutrition tips in mind:
+The information listed on the Nutrition Facts Label can be confusing.
+When you read the amount of sugar in each serving, keep the following in mind:

 - 4 grams of sugar equals 1 teaspoon of sugar

-What can I do to avoid extra sugar in my diet?
+What can I do to avoid added sugar in my diet?

-- Limit or eliminate candy, sweets and baked goods
+- Limit or cut out candy, baked goods, and dairy desserts.

-- Choose heart-healthy foods, such as fruits, vegetables, lean proteins and whole grains for meals and snacks
+- Choose heart-healthy foods (for example, fruits, vegetables, lean proteins, and whole grains) for meals and snacks.

-- Cut out processed foods, which are often high not only in added sugar but also in fat and sodium
+- Cut out processed foods.
+These are often high in added sugar, fat, and sodium.

 This content was developed with general underwriting support from The Coca-Cola Company.